33 Best Things to Do in Tashkent (Many FREE Ones!)

 Let me be straight – this street has nothing to do with New York’s Broadway.
 It connects Amir Temur Square with Independence Square (see #7).

 There are many food stalls on this pedestrian street selling anything from ice cream and popcorn to burgers and hotdogs.
-Maybe that’s why it’s called Broadway, no one really knows for sure.
+Maybe the prevalence of American food is why it’s called Broadway, no one really knows for sure.

 5. Alisher Navoi Opera and Ballet Theatre